Eran-Meir/BullseyeAssembly/README.md

 Guess my number (bool array): ......

 Illegal inputs will result asking for a legal input:

+If you haven't guessed correctly any of the numbers you will get a 'n'
 # Example 5:
+Guess my number (bool array): 123
+Nice, good number input!

+Enter your guess (guess array): 987
+Nice, good number input!
+n

+# Example 6:
 Guess my number (bool array): asd

 Illegal input!
 Enter again.